 At leading power, applying \eqref{eq:vecPlusIdentityAppendixL1} and \eqref{eq:vecPlusIdentityAppendixLog} gives

 The LP vertex correction gives an additional contribution

-Combining the finite pieces of \eqn{eq:virtual_rate_in_QCD} and \eqn{eq:real_rate_in_QCD} then integrating $d\Omega_T$ reproduces the SCET result for $\Cff^{(0)}$ in \eqref{eq:LP_unsummed_eta}.
-The remaining divergent terms are equal to the infrared divergences of the PDF matrix elements and thus cancel in the matching onto the soft theory.
+Combining the finite pieces of \eqn{eq:virtual_rate_in_QCD} and \eqn{eq:real_rate_in_QCD} and then integrating $d\Omega_T$ reproduces the SCET result for $\Cff^{(0)}$ in \eqref{eq:LP_unsummed_eta}.
+The remaining divergent terms are equal to the infrared divergences of the light-cone distribution operator matrix elements and thus cancel in the matching onto the soft theory.

-QCD virtual corrections do not contribute to the NLP coefficient function at $O(\alpha_s)$, and so $\Cff^{(2)}$ is determined from Eqs.\ \eqref{eq:NLP_generic_form_QCD}--\eqref{eq:QCDendpoint_ABC}.
+QCD virtual corrections do not contribute to the NLP coefficient function at $O(\alpha_s)$, and so $\Cff^{(2)}$ is determined from Eqs.\ \eqref{eq:NLP_generic_form_QCD}-\eqref{eq:QCDendpoint_ABC}.
 After integrating $d\Omega_T$, this gives

 in agreement with the SCET result in \eqn{eq:NLP_unsummed_eta}.
 Thus, the SCET result and the expanded QCD result agree to NLP, as required.